sanketjo96/tech-studies/README.md

    - ASG - (auto scaling group)
       - What if instances went down or terminated due to error or reached to mem thorshold
-      - Its an entity to add/remove instace without manual intervention
+      - Its an entity to add/remove instace without manual intervention (a cheaf whop creates dishes)
       - It provides high availablity
       - You need to provide recipe to take care of auto scaling - ec2 launch template is that recipe for **a cheaf ASG**
       - Now its responsiblity of cheaf to maintain good cooking quality i.e maintain numbetr of instances (min,max desired)